microsoft/EdgeML/docs/README_BONSAI_OSS.md

 ## Output

-The DataFolder will have a new forlder named "BonsaiResults" with the following files in it:
+The DataFolder will have a new folder named "BonsaiResults" with the following files in it:

     (a) A directory for each run with the signature hrs_min_sec_day_month with the following in it:
         (1) loadableModel - Char file which can be directly loaded using the inbuilt load model functions